arangodb/docs/3.10/programs-arangodump-maskings.md

 }
 ```

-This will affect attributes with key `"name"` at any level by masking all
+This affects attributes with key `"name"` at any level by masking all
 alphanumeric characters of a word except the last two characters.
 Words of
 length 1 and 2 remain unmasked.
 If the attribute value is not a string but
-boolean or numeric, then the result will be `"xxxx"` (fixed length).
+boolean or numeric, then the result is `"xxxx"` (fixed length).
 `null` values remain `null`.

 ```json